amandaballou/Amanda-Ballou/_posts/2021-02-01-review-one.md

 The **“View Map”** button leads to the overall map.
 The map has a little box that has a description of The *Green Book* and where and what data was extracted.
 Also within this box, the user can navigate back to the **Home Page** or **Map a Trip**.
 This feature makes the site easy to navigate.

 The user can look at two different maps; one is from 1947, while the other is from 1956.
 This feature allows people to see differences by time period.
 In cluster view, there are different bubbles with numbers.
 The map is interactive, and the user can click on the different bubbles zooming into different locations.
 Different symbols are used to mark different types of locations: food, lodging, and even liquor.
-While the symbols are clear enough, the site could benefit from an overall legend.
+While the symbols are clear enough, the site could benefit from a map legend.
 I like how the different locations have pictures from the *Green Book* attached as well as the actual name.
 The map also features a Heatmap view, which is not as clear.

 ![Picture of Overall Map with clusters](https://raw.githubusercontent.com/amandaballou/Amanda-Ballou/main/images/Map%20GreenBook.PNG)